Kluvens/Microeconomics/Terminologies.md

 To maximise total surplus, the monopolist must continue to supply as long as the price exceeds the marginal cost. (when price = marginal cost).

 By decreasing the price slightly, they will sell a larger quantity.

+The socially optimal price and quantity occurs at the point where price is equal to marginal cost.

+The quantity produced by a perfectly price-discriminating monopolist will be identical to the socically efficient quantity.
+In first degree price discrimination, the monopolist will continue to sell to consumers as long as their reservation price is greater than or equal to the monopolist's marginal cost.

 ## Competition Law
 Competition Law denotes laws intended to foster market competition by regulating the anti-competitive conduct of firms.